-Proposed State Budget for Fiscal Year 2014-15 and May Revision.
-On May 13, 2014, Governor Brown released the May Revision to the budget for Fiscal Year 2014-15 originally proposed in January 2014 (as revised, the "2014 Proposed Budget").
-The 2014 Proposed Budget includes \$152 billion in spending from the General Fund and special funds, representing a \$12 billion increase over the revised 2013-14 level, and a \$2.3 billion reserve at the end of Fiscal Year 2014-15.
-The 2014 Proposed Budget uses much of the large projected growth - primarily attributable to increases in personal income tax collections - to pay down \$6.3 billion in school and community college deferrals.
-The 2014 Proposed Budget includes \$4.5 billion for K-14 LCFF, \$450 million to bolster the State Teacher's Retirement System, and \$1.6 billion in payments for the State's prior economic recovery bonds.
-The 2014 Proposed Budget places great emphasis in paying down debt in the current and future years, including accelerating completion of the "triple flip" property/sales tax swap by one year.
-The Governor also proposed a rainy-day fund measure be brought before the voters on the November 2014 ballot.
-The rainy-day fund would base deposits on capital gains related revenues.
-Based on its review, the County does not anticipate that the 2014 Proposed Budget will have a significant impact on the County's Fiscal Year 2014-15 Recommended Budget.
+The 2014 Budget Act uses much of the large projected growth - primarily attributable to increases in personal income tax collections - to pay down \$5.1 billion in school and community college deferrals.
+The 2014 Budget Act includes \$4.75 billion for K-14 LCFF, \$276 million to bolster the State Teacher's Retirement System, and \$3.9 billion to pay off the State's remaining prior economic recovery bonds.
+The 2014 Budget Act places great emphasis in paying down debt in the current and future years, including accelerating completion of the "triple flip" property/sales tax swap by one year.
+Also, the State Legislature has also placed on the November 2014 ballot a rainy-day fund measure that would base deposits on capital gains related revenues.
+Based on its review, the County does not anticipate that the 2014 Budget Act will have a significant impact on the County's Fiscal Year 2014-15 Recommended Budget.

-Significant features of the 2014 Proposed Budget pertaining to counties include the following:
+Features of the 2014 Budget Act affecting counties in general include, but are not limited to, the following: